Fan of a Fan: The Album: Critical reception

-The album received mixed reviews from critics, that praised the duo's rapping, but found its lyricism to be too saturated in gangsta rap's commonplace.
-George Black of DJ Booth said that the album is "entertaining", praising the artists' rap performances, and stating that "the project is full of perfect clubby play-bad-boy tales.
-Nothing more, nothing less".
-Writing for Rolling Stone, Nick Murray said that "aside from the R&B apologetical cut "Better", nothing here overcomes what they previously did on their fluider previous mixtape".
+The album received mixed reviews from critics.
+XXL said that "Chris Brown and Tyga have given fans what they wanted, but with an abundance of turn-up tracks, the album fails to tackle more serious topics, as the duo has in the past on “Deuces.”
+It’s a wonder why they avoided the prior formula this go round."
+Writing for Rolling Stone, Nick Murray commented that "Fan of a Fan has its share of bangers".
 Gerrick D. Kennedy of the Los Angeles Times concluded that, "Overwrought with rap cliches, Fan of a Fan is a formulaic heaping of bouncy bangers primed for the strip clubs that likely inspired it.
 There isn't much here, besides expletive-filled musings on sex, drugs, cars and money".
-Marcus Dowling of HipHopDX said that "their rapping is good, Brown's hooks stick to the ear, the producers did their job right, but everything here is just so repetitive".
+Marcus Dowling of HipHopDX argued that "Tyga, Chris Brown and an ensemble cast of turnt up and fiendish rap wildmen perform club anthems, top-40 staples and err away from bar-for-bar lyrical mayhem on this album."

 Commercial performance

 Fan of a Fan: The Album debuted at number seven on the US Billboard 200 moving 66,000 album-equivalent units with 51,000 in pure album sales in the first week of release.
 In the second week the album fell at number 24, with 21,000 album-equivalent units and 12,000 in pure album sales.
 As of March 2015, the album has sold 72,000 copies and has been streamed 16 million times domestically.
 On October 1, 2021 the album was certified gold by the Recording Industry Association of America (RIAA).

 In the United Kingdom, Fan of a Fan: The Album debuted at number seven on the UK Albums Chart and number one on the UK R&B Albums chart.
-The album was eventually certified Silver by the British Phonographic Industry (BPI) for sales of over 60,000 copies in the UK.
+The album was eventually certified Gold by the British Phonographic Industry (BPI) for sales of over 100,000 copies in the UK.